 KNOX COUNTY, Tenn. — For District Attorney General Charme Allen, fighting the overdose epidemic is a big priority.
 This year is no exception.

-As of Oct.
-30, the Knox County District Attorney's Office had reported 297 overdoses in 2020.
-That's significantly more than the county had reported by the same day in 2017, 2018 and 2019.
+As of December 7, the Knox County District Attorney's Office had reported 337 suspected overdose deaths in 2020.
+That's the highest it's ever been, and significantly more than the county had reported by the same day in 2017, 2018 and 2019.